Run (OneRepublic song)

-"Run" is a song by American band OneRepublic, taken from their fifth studio album Human.
+"Run" is a song by American band OneRepublic, taken from their fifth studio album Human (2021).
 It was released as the fifth single from that album through Interscope Records on May 5, 2021.
-It was co-written and produced by frontman Ryan Tedder with bassist Brent Kutzle, John Nathaniel and Tyler Spry.
+It was co-written and produced by frontman Ryan Tedder along with bassist Brent Kutzle, John Nathaniel and Tyler Spry.
 A "Latin version" with Mariah Angeliq was released on July 23, followed by two official remixes, Jacaranda remix on July 30 and Collins remix on August 13.

 Music video

 A music video to accompany the release of "Run" was first released onto YouTube on May 5, 2021.